ezzabuzaid/semi-table/README.md

 > `<semi-table></semi-table>`
 ##### inputs
-`dataSource` your data source e.g:: [{id:1, name: 'semi'}] `classed` class to applied to table element directly
+`dataSource` your data source e.g:: [{id:1, name: 'semi'}]

+`classes` class to applied to table element directly

 Table header, just a wrapper around the `<th>` and has no effect
 > `<semi-table-head></semi-table-head>`